Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ombining} laboratory automation technologies with large language models (LLMs) enables automated execution of scientific experiments \cite{boiko2023autonomous}.
 Related advances span the fields of mathematics, chemistry, and clinical research, including mathematical algorithm evolution \cite{romera2024mathematical}, geometry theorem proving \cite{trinh2024solving}, chemical experiment design and execution \cite{boiko2023autonomous}, as well as the development and validation of machine learning approaches for clinical studies \cite{tayebi2024large}.
-These recent achievements signal a new research paradigm, positioning AI as a research assistant for humans with natural language communication abilities, rather than merely a specialized problem solver as in the past.
+These recent achievements signal a new research paradigm. {That is}, positioning AI as a research assistant for humans with natural language communication abilities, rather than merely a specialized problem solver as in the past.
 Establishing LLMs as research assistants also holds significant potential for advancing power systems research.

-Given the heavy reliance on simulations in power systems research, developing LLM-based assistants in this field requires equipping LLMs with the capability to conduct power system simulations.
+Power systems research heavily relies on simulations.
+To develop LLM-based research assistants in this field, LLMs must be equipped with the capability to conduct power system simulations.
 Enabling LLMs to execute simulation tasks has multiple implications: (i) At the assistant level, LLMs capable of conducting simulations would allow researchers to focus more on idea-intensive activities, such as simulation design, rather than on labor-intensive tasks like simulation implementation. (ii) At the interface level, LLMs conducting simulations might offer a natural-language interface.
 This interface can connect simulation tasks with other upstream/downstream power system tasks using natural language as the input/output.
-This is particularly helpful when these tasks' original inputs and outputs are heterogeneous (e.g., different modalities) and originally challenging to program cohesively using regular codes. (iii) At the coding level, LLMs executing simulations might be a step toward natural language coding in power systems.
+This is particularly helpful when the original inputs and outputs of these tasks are heterogeneous (e.g., different modalities), which are originally challenging to program cohesively using regular codes. (iii) At the coding level, LLMs executing simulations might be a step toward natural language coding in power systems.
 This might signify an evolution in programming, bringing it closer to a more intuitive, language-driven approach, a long-standing goal of programming development for decades.